JXE JXO Hatchet Review: Don’t

 Despite the eye being double barrel-wedged, the head had slid up a quarter inch within the first 30 seconds of chopping.
 I suspect because the handle wood is so poor and soft that it couldn’t hold the tension in the eye even with the double wedge.

-Alternates to JXE JXO
+Alternatives to JXE JXO hatchets

 Any of these hatchets will last longer and perform better than the JXE JXO.
 Not all can be used as throwing axes, but they are all good affordable options.

-Fiskars
+Fiskars is high-value

-If I missed something or you have any questions, feel free to leave me a comment below.
+Please comment below If I missed something or if you have any questions.
 I do my best to respond to everyone.

 About the author: